 - The extent of acceptable text chat during any session is the decision of the race admins.

 Official Practice & Qualifying Sessions (Race Day)

 - The oversight of these sessions is the responsibility of race series or event admins.
 Admins can report any misconduct to be reviewed by stewards, which may lead to penalties or probation.
-CMS General Rules and chapter supplemental rules apply to all sessions.
+CMS General Rules and Regulations and chapter supplemental rules apply to all sessions.